chiptumor/chiptumor/README.md

 I'm constantly working on several projects at a time&mdash;that is, _one_ project at a time, but with another in mind.

-Each project's dependencies are identified by an arrow pointing to it.
+Each project points to what depends on it.

 ```mermaid
 flowchart TD